Pickaria/PterodactylPowerAction/docs/configuration.md

 - If set to `null` or any invalid server name, the waiting server feature will be disabled and players will be kicked from the network with a message that the server is starting instead of being redirected

+## Player Handling

+The `redirect_to_waiting_server_on_kick` setting determines what to do if the player gets kicked from the backend
+server:

+- If set to `true`, the player will be redirected to the waiting server
+- If set to `false`, the player will be kicked from the network anytime the backend server refuses the connection

 ## Example Configurations

 ### Pterodactyl Example